nodegui/qode/README.md

 - Make sure you note down the install path.
 Also make sure there are no spaces in the path.
 - From the list to choose components: - Check Desktop gcc 64bit - Qt Creator (Optional)
 - Choose LGPL license and install.

+**or**

+- You can even build from source.
+Just download qt-everywhere source code of the version of the QT you want to build and do a standard make build.

 ### Building Qode: